glossary

 hairline

-The hairline refers to the border or line where the hair on the forehead begins to grow.
-It varies greatly from person to person and can be influenced by various factors...
+The hairline refers to the boundary or line where hair begins to grow on the forehead.
+It varies greatly from person to person and can be influenced by various factors…

 Hair follicles

 Hair follicles are tiny, pocket-shaped structures in the skin from which hair grows.
-Each follicle houses the root of the hair, consisting of protein cells.
-With the help of nutrients from the bloodstream produce...
+Each follicle contains the hair root, which consists of protein cells.
+Using nutrients from the bloodstream, they produce…

 Hair cortex

 The hair cortex, or cortex, is the main part of the hair shaft and lies between the outer layer, the cuticle, and the inner core, the medulla (if present).
-The cortex makes the largest…
+The cortex makes up the largest part…

 Hair cortex

-The hair cortex, also called the cortex, is the main part of the hair shaft and lies between the outer layer (cuticle) and the inner core (medulla, if present).
-The bark makes up the majority…
+The hair cortex, also called the hair shaft cortex, is the main part of the hair shaft and lies between the outer layer (cuticle) and the inner core (medulla, if present).
+The cortex makes up the largest part…

 hair shaft

 The hair shaft is the visible part of the hair that protrudes from the skin.
-It consists of dead tissue formed from keratinized cells that have no living cells or blood vessels…
+It consists of dead tissue made up of keratinized cells that contain no living cells or blood vessels…

-A hair transplant is a surgical procedure in which hair follicles are transplanted from a part of the body, known as the “donor area,” to bald or balding areas of the head, known as the “recipient area.”…
+A hair transplant is a surgical procedure in which hair follicles are transplanted from one part of the body, known as the "donor area," to bald or thinning areas of the head, known as the "recipient area."

 Hair types

 Hair types are often classified based on the texture and shape of the hair.
-The most widely used classification was developed by hairdresser Andre Walker and includes four main types: Type…
+The most widely used classification was developed by hairdresser Andre Walker and comprises four main types: Type…

 hair root

-The hair root is the part of the hair that is located under the skin and embedded in the hair follicle.
-It is responsible for the growth of hair and consists of…
+The hair root is the part of the hair located beneath the skin and embedded in the hair follicle.
+It is responsible for hair growth and consists of…

-The hair bulb, also known as the hair bulb, is the lower part of the hair root, located in the deepest region of the hair follicle.
-It has an onion-shaped structure and surrounds the hair papilla,…
+The hair bulb, also known as the hair root, is the lower part of the hair root, located in the deepest region of the hair follicle.
+It has an onion-shaped structure and surrounds the dermal papilla…

 Skin types

-Skin Types for Facial Treatments Determining skin type is fundamental to effective skin care and protecting skin health.
-Skin types are usually divided into five main categories: 1.
+Skin Types for Facial Treatments: Determining your skin type is fundamental for effective skincare and protecting skin health.
+Skin types are typically divided into five main categories: 1.
 Normal Skin Characteristics:…

-Witch hair, also known as terminal hair or simply strong, thick hair, refers to the longest, thickest, and darkest hair on the body.
-The term is sometimes used colloquially to mean unusual...
+Witch hair, also known as terminal hair or simply strong, thick hair, refers to the longest, thickest, and darkest hairs on the body.
+The term is sometimes used colloquially to describe unusual…

 Hirsutism

-Hirsutism is a condition characterized by excessive growth of dark, coarse hair in women in a male pattern.
-This can include the growth of facial hair (chin and upper lip),…
+Hirsutism is a condition characterized by excessive growth of dark, coarse hair in women, following a male pattern.
+This can include facial hair growth (chin and upper lip),…

 Hormones

-Hormones are chemical messengers that are produced by the endocrine glands in the body and released into the bloodstream.
-They travel throughout the body and act on specific target cells or organs,…
+Hormones are chemical messengers produced by the body's endocrine glands and released into the bloodstream.
+They travel throughout the body and act on specific target cells or organs…

 HR method